Q&A on Indigenous Peoples’ Day

 Monday, Oct.
 14, 2019, is both Columbus Day and Indigenous Peoples' Day.
 Ohio State recognized both holidays for the first time in 2018, and the university will do so again this year on Nov.
 27.

-Daniel Rivers is director of the American Indian Studies program and associate professor in the Department of History who teaches modern Native American history and LGBT history.
+Daniel Rivers is the director of the American Indian Studies program and an associate professor in the Department of History who teaches modern Native American history and LGBT history.
 He is a citizen of the Choctaw nation of Oklahoma and is Chickasaw by descendance.
-He weighed in on the history of Ohio’s indigenous peoples, their removal during settlement in the late 1700s and early 1800s, the origins behind Indigenous Peoples’ Day and Christopher Columbus’s ties to the city of Columbus.
+He weighed in on the history of Ohio’s indigenous peoples, their removal during settlement in the late 1700s-early 1800s, the origins behind Indigenous Peoples’ Day and Christopher Columbus’ ties to the city of Columbus.

 Why is Indigenous Peoples’ Day important for people to recognize?

 First, I must express my gratitude to Alex Wesaw — a graduate student in urban planning and a citizen of the Pokagon Band of Potawatomi Indians — for his effort on behalf of the resolution as Council of Graduate Students president as well as all of the other graduate and undergraduate students who saw the necessity of this change and worked for it.

 This recognition helps foster an atmosphere of inclusion for Native American students and faculty.
 At the same time, it expresses that Ohio State is a campus invested in thinking about and prioritizing its own relationship with Native studies and peoples.
 It recognizes the fallacy in the notion that the United States was “discovered,” and it communicates the larger Ohio State community’s commitment to a model of diversity and inclusion that includes the indigenous peoples of this very region.